-The flight grade distributions of early measurements the non-X-ray background for the two types of CCDs are shown in Figure 6.22.
+The flight grade distributions in early measurements of the non-X-ray background for the two types of CCDs are shown in Figure 6.21.
 Although subsequent to these early measurements the CCD temperature has been lowered and the FI devices suffered the effects of the radiation damage, the background is still dominated by the same grades.
 Based on these data, events from flight grades 24, 66, 107, 214, and 255 are routinely discarded on-board.
 The total rate of the discarded events is available in the data stream.